Click here to subscribe to my monthly Life Coaching Accelerators, for insider coaching tips.

 Annie was an intelligent successful business woman.
 What she wasn’t good at was looking after her own needs and saying “NO” to the demands of her family, partner and friends.

 Annies friends and son would call her at all hours to share their stories and ask for help with their problems.
 Her partner, who was also her business partner, would always expect his demands to be attended to before what she needed or wanted to do.
 She felt she had no time to do anything but be there for other people.

 The first thing I did with Annie was to help her identify the unconscious needs that were driving this behaviour and coach her to see how she could be sabotaging herself from being in control of her life.

 With coaching Annie to realise that one of her needs was to please other people.
 Without delving too much into her past she revealed parents had been very demanding of her.

-So she had unconsciously decided as a child she had to please them to get their approval and affection.
+She, had as a child, unconsciously decided she had to please people to get their approval and affection.
 To please everybody in order to be liked and accepted had become a driving need for her which, of course, was not serving her as an adult.

 Annie now understood she had to set some boundaries in place around what she would and would not say YES to and how she would allow people to treat her.

 It took her way out of her comfort zone, but she practised not being so available to her friends or her partner, even turning off her phone when it was not convenient for her to speak to them.

 She also explained to her demanding son about this need to please and where it came from and how it was affecting her.
 She asked for his support in changing her behavior.